sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 On Mac OS X, there are various developer tools needed which may require
-some registration on Apple's developer site; see :ref:`section_macprereqs`.
+some registration on Apple's developer site; see
+:ref:`section_macprereqs`.

+On Redhat-derived systems not all perl components are installed by
+default and you might have to install the **perl-ExtUtils-MakeMaker**
+package.

 On recent Debian or Ubuntu systems, the **dpkg-dev** package is needed for
 `multiarch <http://wiki.debian.org/Multiarch>`_ support.